Chinese noodles: Production

 The dough for noodles made from wheat flour is typically made from wheat flour, salt, and water, with the addition of eggs or lye depending on the desired texture and taste of the noodles.
 Rice or other starch-based noodles are typically made with only the starch or rice flour and water.
-After the formation of a pliable dough mass, one of five types of mechanical processing may be applied to produce the noodles:
+After the formation of a pliable dough mass, one of the six below types of mechanical processing may be applied to produce the noodles:

 While cut and extruded noodles can be dried to create a shelf-stable product to be eaten months after production, most peeled, pulled and kneaded noodles are consumed shortly after they are produced.

 Cooking

 Noodles may be cooked from either their fresh (moist) or dry forms.
 They are generally boiled, although they may also be deep-fried in oil until crispy.
 Boiled noodles may then be stir fried, served with sauce or other accompaniments, or served in soup, often with meat and other ingredients.
 Certain rice-noodles are made directly from steaming the raw rice slurry and are only consumed fresh.

 Unlike many Western noodles and pastas, Chinese noodles made from wheat flour are usually made from salted dough, and therefore do not require the addition of salt to the liquid in which they are boiled.
 Chinese noodles also cook very quickly, generally requiring less than 5 minutes to become al dente and some taking less than a minute to finish cooking, with thinner noodles requiring less time to cook.
 Chinese noodles made from rice or mung bean starch do not generally contain salt.